adigun91/Task-Planner/README.md

 6. Select the Task Planner
 7. Upload
 8. Once it is done uploading
-9. Search for the app and click to open it
+9. Search for the app, click to open it and ensure it is set to unblocked
 10. Select edit availability to set it to be accessed by specific people, only you or the entire organization
 11. The AI Agent - Task Planner is unblocked and can now be accessed in Microsoft Teams